 Since the camera is triggered before beam arrives at the Hg jet and the laser pulse width is 150 ns, the first collected image shows the status of Hg jet before beam comes.
 Thus, the velocity of filament can always be judged as 0 m/s in the following Fig. 6.8.
 Fig. 6.8 represents the time response of filament average velocity as a function of magnetic field with 14 GeV, 20 TP beam and 24 GeV, 10 TP beam respectively.
-The expression for the calculation of average velocity is where $T_n, T_o$ denotes the time taken in each framed image and the initial time of the first image respect to the proton beam arrival time respectively.
-Since the joule damping dissipates the energy with an exponential factor, the energy dissipation arises rapidly in the beginning depending on the magnetic field term $B^2$ .
+The expression for the calculation of average velocity is where T_n, T_o denotes the time taken in each framed image and the initial time of the first image respect to the proton beam arrival time respectively.
+Since the joule damping dissipates the energy with an exponential factor, the energy dissipation arises rapidly in the beginning depending on the magnetic field term B^2 .
 Thus, higher magnetic field will have higher damping effect so that it takes more rising time.
-Therefore, the slope of rising velocity in Fig. 6.8 is varying depending on the magnetic field proportional to $B^2$ in exponential function.
+Therefore, the slope of rising velocity in Fig. 6.8 is varying depending on the magnetic field proportional to B^2 in exponential function.
 The magnitude of steady peak velocity is reduced by increased applied magnetic field strength, which is possible indication of the magnetic damping role induced by the joule damping dissipation.
 Again, in Fig. 6.8 (a), the delay of onset time of filament causes reduced steady peak velocity in same 5 T, which again indicates the fluctuation of jet flow in magnetic field and the geometric effect of viewing of filaments in shadow photography as well.

-$$v_n^{avg} = \frac{1}{T_n - T_o} \int{T_o}^{T_n} v(t)dt = \frac{y_m(T_n) - y_m(T_o)}{T_n - T_o},$$ (6.27)
+3318 $$v_n^{avg} = \frac{1}{T_n - T_o} \int{T_o}^{T_n} v(t)dt = \frac{y_m(T_n) - y_m(T_o)}{T_n - T_o}, \tag{6.29}$$

-6.3.2.2 instantaneous time response of filament in magnetic field velocity analysis.
-The expression for the calculation of instantaneous velocity assuming $\Delta T_n$ is small enough is
+6.3.2.2 instantaneous time response of filament in magnetic field

-Fig. 6.9 represents the time response of instantaneous filament velocity as a function of magnetic field with 14 GeV, 20 Tp beam and 24 GeV, 10 Tp beam respectively, which are reinterpretation of Fig. 6.8 in terms of instantaneous
+Fig. 6.9 represents the time response of instantaneous filament velocity as a function of magnetic field with 14 GeV, 20 Tp beam and 24 GeV, 10 Tp beam respectively, which are reinterpretation of Fig. 6.8 in terms of instantaneous velocity analysis.
+The expression for the calculation of instantaneous velocity assuming ΔT_n is small enough is

-3038
+3339

 $$v_n = \frac{y_m(T_n) - y_m(T{n-1})}{\Delta T_n}.$$

-(6.28)
+(6.30)

-3039 Comparing with Fig. 6.8, the velocity of filaments are fluctuating.
+Comparing with Fig. 6.8, the velocity of filaments are fluctuating.